allisonmachado/node-boost/README.md

 npm run compose:start
 ```

-5. At this point you should have a service with a web and db process running.
-In addition to that, it is required to set up the database schema:
+5. In addition to that, it is required to set up the database schema.
+When a mysql container is started for the first time, a new schema with the name specified in the MYSQL_HOST env variable will be created.
+To create the tables make sure you have the correct env variables and run:

 ```bash
 npm run migrate